MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md

 ### General workflow

-1. Video is uploaded and indexed with Azure Video Indexer.
+1. Video is uploaded and indexed with Azure AI Video Indexer.
 1. When the indexing process is completed, an event is created.
 1. Your custom code listens to the event and starts the video post-processing process.
     1. Get insights extracted by Video Indexer.